 - 1. The running lights turn on first and remain on throughout the sequence. - 2.
-The brake lights turn on for about two seconds.

-- The left turn signal light flashes three times. - 4.
+The brake lights turn on for about two seconds. - 3.
+The left turn signal light flashes three times. - 4.
 The right turn signal light flashes three times. - 5.
-The reverse lights turn on for about two seconds. - Steps 2-5 repeat for approximately on minute and 45 seconds, or until the test deactivates.
+The reverse lights turn on for about two seconds. - 6.
+Steps 2-5 repeat for approximately one minute and 45 seconds, or until the test deactivates. - Touch Stop to manually stop the test.